gvwilson/sensibleadventures/cloudherd/new.md

 other oldsters climbed aboard Big Blue.
 As they took their places behind Aft, the cloud slowly began to sink.

 "Hold him there," Indy called to Aft.
-She turned to Sergeant Dorbu, who had watched Aft's jump wide-eyed.
+She turned to Sergeant Dorbu.
 "Go ahead---jump."

 "Um..."
 Sergeant Dorbu looked from the cloud to Indy and back again.
 "Wouldn't it have been simpler for me just to climb on like everyone